Updated: Feb 8

 Finally, making of the Instant Jalebi

-Once you’re ready to fry the jalebis, start heating enough ghee (to cover approx. 1 inch of the pan) in a shallow frying pan on medium low flame – I prefer a flat bottom frying pan.
+Once you’re ready to fry the jalebis, start heating enough ghee (approx. 1 inch height in the pan) in a shallow frying pan on medium low flame – I prefer a flat bottom frying pan.

-Add baking soda to the jalebi batter, mix well and pour the batter in to a piping bag or a squeezy bottle.
-Start piping round jalebis and cross the circle so the jalebi holds shape.
+Add baking soda to the rested jalebi batter, mix well and pour the batter in to a piping bag or a squeezy bottle.
+Start piping round jalebis in the pan and cross the circle so the jalebi holds shape.

-Fry on medium heat till very slightly coloured – approx. 2 minutes and immediately dip the jalebis in the sugar syrup for around 5-10 seconds.
+Fry on medium heat till very lightly coloured – approx. 1 minute each side and immediately dip the hot jalebis in the sugar syrup for around 5-10 seconds.
+Soak for a few more seconds if you want juicy jalebis.

 Let the excess sugar syrup drip and place the jalebis on a plate to cool or serve warm.